Walkthrough

 --json | Machine-readable output |

-This matters because debugging agents across model changes, requirement changes, and prompt iterations requires visibility into every decision the agent made. perstack log gives you that visibility without adding instrumentation code.
+Debugging agents across model changes, requirement changes, and prompt iterations requires visibility into every decision the agent made. perstack log gives you that without adding instrumentation code.

 See CLI Reference for the full list of options.

-Section titled “Lock for Reproducibility”npx perstack installThis creates a perstack.lock file that caches tool schemas for all MCP skills.
+Section titled “Lock for reproducibility”docker run --rm -it \ -v ./bash-gaming:/workspace \ perstack/perstack installThis creates a perstack.lock file that caches tool schemas for all MCP skills.
 Without the lockfile, Perstack initializes MCP skills at runtime to discover their tool definitions — which can add 500ms–6s startup latency per skill.

 Workflow: